lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

-* compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
+* compression Rule selection: The goal is to identify which Rule(s) to use to compress the packet's headers.
 When doing compression in the NGW side the SCHC C/D needs to find the correct Rule to be used by identifying its Dev-ID and the Rule-ID.
 In the Dev, only the Rule-ID may be used.
-  The next step is to choose the fields by their direction, using the direction indicator (DI), so the fields that do not correspond to the appropriated DI will be excluded.
+  The next step is to choose the Field Descriptions by their direction, using the direction indicator (DI), so the Field Descriptions that do not correspond to the appropriated DI will be excluded.
-  Next, then the fields are identified according to their field identifier (FID) and field position (FP).
+  Next, the fields are identified according to their field identifier (FID) and field position (FP).
-  If the field position does not correspond, then the Rule is not used and the SCHC take next Rule.
+  If the field position does not correspond, then the Rule is not used and the SCHC proceeds to consider the next Rule.
   Once the DI and the FP correspond to the header information, each field's value is then compared to the corresponding target value (TV) stored in the Rule for that specific field using the matching operator (MO).
   If all the fields in the packet's header satisfy all the matching operators (MOs) of a Rule (i.e. all results are True),